-Any food allergies must be listed on your child's enrollment form.
+Any food allergies must be listed on your child's enrollment form and accompanied by an allergy plan signed by the child's physician.
 Any and all changes regarding food or allergy restrictions must be put in writing.
 Administration will post and distribute the information so that all staff members have access to it.